 This subcommittee exists to sponsor, or assist in sponsoring, fundraising and recreational activities for the social and economic benefit of the EASC.
 Any N.A. entity wishing to put on an activity is encouraged to coordinate with the activity subcommittee on scheduling of said activity.
-This subcommittee may provide, or arrange to provide, information about all upcoming activities to the N.A. fellowship in the OK Region and to the OKRSC.
+This subcommittee may provide, or arrange to provide, information about all upcoming activities to the N.A. fellowship in the EASC area.
 This sub-committee:

 a.
-Shall have an annual budget of \$500 to conduct business.
+Shall have an annual budget of \$2500 for NYE and \$500 for other events